Aknemycin Plus Solution For Acne

 There’s a good chance Aknemycin Plus is right for you – this is because it’s suitable for most types of acne.
 It is recommended mainly for acne with papules and pustules that is at a risk of scarring in the future, particularly with very oily skin.
 It is also used if other topical treatments do not work, you do not tolerate them or are unable to use them for other medical reasons.

-The easiest way to tell is Aknemycin is right for you is to get an online assessment – our online assessment normally takes around a few minutes to complete.
+The easiest way to tell if Aknemycin is right for you is to get an online assessment; our online assessment normally takes around a few minutes to complete.
 You can order Aknemycin Plus easily from our online service:

 - You will be asked to upload two photos to make sure that Aknemycin Plus is a suitable treatment for you

 - You will also be asked questions about your general health and medications that you may be taking to assess whether Aknemycin Plus is safe for you

 - A doctor will review your questionnaire and photos and prescribe Aknemycin Plus if it is appropriate